TOP NEWS

 "The leaders will explore opportunities to promote the growth of a technology-focused and innovation-driven Vietnamese economy, expand our people-to-people ties through education exchanges and workforce development programs, combat climate change, and increase peace, prosperity, and stability in the region," White House press secretary Karine Jean-Pierre said.

+Biden's trip to Vietnam comes as his administration works to counter China's influence in the Indo-Pacific region and after he said earlier this month that he would soon visit Hanoi "to change our relationship," comments that reflected the current era of tension in Asia.
 The president is working to shore up US alliances and relationships in the region.
 As part of these efforts, the US last year launched the Indo-Pacific Economic Framework with Australia, Brunei, India, Indonesia, Japan, South Korea, Malaysia, New Zealand, Thailand, Vietnam, the Philippines and Singapore.

 BUSSINESS